 We entered the town through the stunning Sant Miquel gate, with its striking twin towers.
 I didn’t have much knowledge of the history of Morella but walking through this gate, it was clear that this heavily-fortified town was an important centre centuries ago that must’ve seen many a war.
 Our guide was quick to affirm this.
 Many of the ancient powers occupied this town at some stage; from the Greeks and the Carthaginians, to the Romans and the Moors.
 The town played a pivotal role during the Napoleonic Wars and the Spanish Civil War, and helped shape the course of the history of Spain.

 Nowadays, the town is a serene place that begs to be explored.
-There are many things to see and do.
+There are many things to see and do in Morella, as I soon discovered.
 Inside the walls are a labyrinth of streets, lined by charming houses with their characteristic hanging balconies and gorgeous buildings in a multitude of styles, ranging from Romanesque to Gothic.

-As we walked along the cobblestone streets, the first thing I noticed were the gorgeous shops selling all kinds of local produce.
+As we walked along the cobblestone streets, the first thing I noticed were the quaint shops selling all kinds of local produce.